Jean-Marc Vallée, naturalistic director known for ‘Dallas Buyers Club’ and ‘Big Little Lies,’ dies at 58

 He earned critical interest with a series of short films in the mid-1990s, receiving Canadian film awards in 1996 for “Les Fleurs Magiques” (“Magical Flowers) and in 1998 for “Les Mots Magiques” (“Magical Words”).
 He made his feature film debut in 1995 with “Liste Noire” (“Black List”), a thriller that was nominated for several Genie Awards.

 His breakthrough came in 2005 with the coming-of-age film “C.R.A.Z.Y.,” the story of a young man exploring his sexuality in the 1960s and 1970s.
-It was the year’s top-grossing Canadian movie, and it launched Vallée to Hollywood — four years later, he directed “The Young Victoria,” a film about Queen Victoria’s first years on the throne, starring Emily Blunt.
+It was the year’s top-grossing Canadian movie, and it launched Mr. Vallée to Hollywood — four years later, he directed “The Young Victoria,” a film about Queen Victoria’s first years on the throne, starring Emily Blunt.

-Vallée is survived by his sons, Alex and Emile, and siblings Marie-Josée Vallée, Stéphane Tousignant and Gérald Vallée.
+Mr. Vallée is survived by his sons, Alex and Emile, and siblings Marie-Josée Vallée, Stéphane Tousignant and Gérald Vallée.

-Tributes to the director from colleagues, collaborates, fans and critics poured in following the announcement of his passing.
+Tributes to the director from colleagues, collaborators, fans and critics poured in following the announcement of his passing.

 “My heart is broken.
 My friend.
-I love you,” Witherspoon, who worked with Vallée on both “Wild” and “Big Little Lies,” wrote in an Instagram story.
+I love you,” Witherspoon, who worked with Mr. Vallée on both “Wild” and “Big Little Lies,” wrote in an Instagram story.

 “Beautiful Jean-Marc Vallee.
 The world has lost one of our great and purest artists and dreamers.
 And we lost our beloved friend.
 Our hearts are broken,” tweeted Laura Dern.